Musical Interests of John O'Keefe Jr.,

 In the early 1990's I purchased my first multi-track recorder, it was a Fostex X-26.
-In early 1998 I purchased a computer and within a month or two I owned my first Digital Audio Workstation (D.A.W.), Samplitude Studio version 4.04a.
-Over the next few years I faithfully upgraded the software, keeping current with new digital recording technology.
+In early 1998 I bought a computer, and within a month or two I owned my first Digital Audio Workstation (D.A.W.), Samplitude Studio version 4.04a.
+Over the next few years, I faithfully upgraded the software, keeping current with new digital recording technology.

-I have mastered projects for several bands and my work received positive feedback on a local radio station that featured one band who's CD I mastered.
+I have mastered projects for several bands, and my work received positive feedback on a local radio station that featured one of the groups.
 When it came to my own band, I always recorded my rehearsals and jam sessions.

 'Room One' Recording Session Pictures ...the band members

-My largest multi-track project was for a local band called "Room 1".
+My biggest multi-track project was for a local band called "Room 1".
 In early 1999 I started recording their 12 song CD.
-Every instrument had it's own track.
-I put all my years of recording experience into the project and I always received positive feedback from the band about the quality.
+Every instrument had its own track.
+I put all my years of recording experience into the project, and I always received positive feedback from the band about the quality.

 'Room One' Recording Session Picture

-The main part of the studio is approximately 15' x 18'.
-The floor is completely carpeted which deadens much of the echo and reverberation and there is a large sofa at one end of the room.
+The central part of the studio is approximately 15' x 18'.
+The floor is wholly carpeted which deadens much of the echo and reverberation, and there is a large sofa at one end of the room.

 A small 5' x 6' alcove off one wall is where the outboard and recording gear is located.
 The control room is not isolated from the main recording area as you can see.

 The studio is underground and surrounded by concrete walls and no windows.
-Many layers of sound proofing have been applied to block out noise coming from the area above the studio.
+Many layers of soundproofing have been applied to block out the noise coming from the area above the studio.
 The studio is very sound isolated from the outside world.